lcyvin/mopidy-monitor-go/README.md

 If the module gives an error or does not render, ensure that the server and client were installed into your user's ~/.local/bin folder.

+If for whatever reason you want the controls condensed into a single module, you can find an example config for that [here](polybar-config-singlemodule.ini).
+I do not recommend this, as it is much harder to debug/parse.

 In your polybar config, add:
 ```ini
 [module/mopidy-volume]